devstress/FLINK.NET/docs/flink_net_enhancements_and_simulation.md

 This document summarizes the investigations, proof-of-concept enhancements, and the setup of an Aspire simulation environment for Flink.NET.

-## 1. FlinkDotnet Learnings (incorporating Flink.Net Insights)
+## 1. Apache Flink Learnings (incorporating Flink.Net Insights)

-Based on general knowledge of FlinkDotnet's architecture, including recent insights from Flink.Net:
+Based on general knowledge of Apache Flink's architecture, including recent insights from Flink.Net:

 ### 1.1.
 Flink's Network Stack
 *   **Core Component:** Uses Netty for high-performance, asynchronous network communication.